 We provide basic introductory information about deafness, communication and resources.

-Lists of questions parents may wish to ask their child's audiologist, school, speech therapist, etc.
+Also includes a List of questions parents may wish to ask their child's audiologist, school, speech therapist etc.

 These are available by request to individuals, schools, school districts, and parent groups.

 Informational DVDs emphasizing early medical and educational needs.